damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 * There is a new process to automatically backfill repositories ([Merge request](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/1197)).
 * You can now disable a secondary node through the UI.
+* All other Geo features work the same way as before.

 If you upgrade your installations to GitLab 9.0, these changes will be automatically applied to your Geo installation and require no manual setup.
-If you are a Geo user, you have nothing to do to upgrade to Geo Disaster Recovery.
+If you are an existing Geo user, you have nothing to do to access these new features.
+If you are new to Geo, follow [the documentation](https://docs.gitlab.com/ee/gitlab-geo/README.html#gitlab-geo) to install Geo.

 [Documentation link](link)

-GitLab Geo Disaster Recovery as Alpha is available to all Enterprise Edition Premium customers.
+Disaster Recovery in Alpha is available to all Enterprise Edition Premium customers as part of GitLab Geo.

 ### Updated Navigation
 {: .ce-ee}